38th Week Pregnancy: Symptoms, Baby Development, And Tips

 • Cramps with or without diarrhea.

-If the labor pain starts naturally in the 38th week, it means your baby is ready to come out and is going to be just fine.
+If the labor pain starts naturally in the 38th week, it means your baby is ready to come out and is going to be just fine

-In the case of medical conditions like gestational diabetes, preeclampsiaiXA pregnancy disorder characterized by high blood pressure, water retention, and protein content in urine. , placental problems, or uterine infections, the doctor may suggest labor induction this week.
+In the case of medical conditions like gestational diabetes, preeclampsiaiA pregnancy disorder characterized by high blood pressure, water retention, and protein content in urine. , placental problems, or uterine infections, the doctor may suggest labor induction this week.
 If there are no signs of labor at this time, you will have your regular OB/GYN visit.

 protip_icon Point to consider